You’re sending emails, but are they reaching full potential?

 CLOSING THE GAP DO's

 Don’t leave money on the table!
-Campaign tips that can help you close the gap on fundraising goals.
+Campaign tips that can help you close the gap on digital fundraising goals.

 25. Match Campaigns